RayHightower/RayHightower.com/_posts/2024-07-08-antifragile-by-nassim-nicholas-taleb.markdown

 * Anything that has more upside than downside from random events (or certain shocks) is antifragile.
 * Anything wiht more downside is fragile.

-For example,
+For example, our bodies are antifragile system.
+Our bones and muscles need a certain degree of physical exercise in order to grow stronger.
+Otherwise, our muscles  will atrophy and we will die.
+Our immunie systems need exposure to certain pathgens in order to develop antibodies so that we can battle against illness.
+A football team that battles against tougher opponents week after week will, in the long run, grow stronger over time.

-One interesting feature of antifragile systems: They get weaker when deprived of randomness or valatility.
+One interesting attribute of antifragile systems: They get weaker when deprived of randomness or valatility.
+A football team that only plays weaker opponents will eventually drop in skill, and they will find themselves ill-equipped to face a well-prepared adversary.

+We humans are antifragile systems.
+We need to battle against opposition, randomness, and volatility in order to become our best.